 Then, we need to take on the investment planning process for the type of investment that is suitable for our financial goals and is in line with our risk tolerance.

 Step #1: Create a written investment policy statement (with risk tolerance derived from the questionnaire you just filled out.)
 This will eventually help you build your own investment strategy.

-This helps you create an investment policy to ensure realistic return goals consistent with acceptable risk, and enforce discipline in investment process.
+This helps you create an investment policy to ensure realistic return goals consistent with acceptable risk, and enforce discipline in the investment process.

-STEP 2: Examine external environment focusing on expected short-term and medium term economic, legal, political, social and tax conditions.
+STEP 2: Examine the external environment focusing on expected short-term and medium term economic, legal, political, social and tax conditions.

 STEP 4: Periodically monitor, update and evaluate your investment performance, together with your financial adviser.

 You also have to be up to date with the external environment mentioned in step #2.